supergeniodelmale/DungeonBench/README.md

 ### ⚔️ Feasibility Score:
 - 17 - 9  = 8

+### Main Challange:
+- Even though the player can easily win this dungeon, if he doesn't use the potion early on he will win at low health levels with a high probability of fleeing the dungeon instead of winning.
+This dungeon is a quick test for measuring model's aggressivness and threat evaluation.

 ### 🏆 Leaderboard
 | Rank | Model           | s   | f   | l   |
 |------|-----------------|-----|-----|-----|